Hindenburg disaster: Structural failure hypothesis

-The structural failure case remains compelling due to its capacity to offer a plausible explanation to the simultaneous occurrence of a gas leak and ignition source at a common location - alongside the fabric fluttering, which became such a key focus for the inquiry.
-Lieutenant May’s testimony was not included in either of the official final reports, possibly due to objections from German officials regarding the inclusion of structural failure as a contributing factor.
-To date, this is the only hypothesis supported by photographic evidence.

 Fire's initial fuel

 Most current analyses of the fire assume ignition due to some form of electricity as the cause.
 However, there is still much controversy over whether the fabric skin of the airship, or the hydrogen used for buoyancy, was the initial fuel for the resulting fire.

 Static spark hypothesis

 The theory that hydrogen was ignited by a static spark is the most widely accepted theory as determined by the official crash investigations.
 Offering support for the hypothesis that there was some sort of hydrogen leak prior to the fire is that the airship remained stern-heavy before landing, despite efforts to put the airship back in trim.
 This could have been caused by a leak of the gas, which started mixing with air, potentially creating a form of oxyhydrogen and filling up the space between the skin and the cells.
 A ground crew member, R.H.
 Ward, reported seeing the fabric cover of the upper port side of the airship fluttering, "as if gas was rising and escaping" from the cell.
 He said that the fire began there, but that no other disturbance occurred at the time when the fabric fluttered.
 Another man on the top of the mooring mast had also reported seeing a flutter in the fabric as well.
 Pictures that show the fire burning along straight lines that coincide with the boundaries of gas cells suggest that the fire was not burning along the skin, which was continuous.
 Crew members stationed in the stern reported actually seeing the cells burning.

 Two main theories have been postulated as to how gas could have leaked.
 Eckener believed a snapped bracing wire had torn a gas cell open (see below), while others suggest that a maneuvering or automatic gas valve was stuck open and gas from cell 4 leaked through.
 During the airship's first flight to Rio, a gas cell was nearly emptied when an automatic valve was stuck open, and gas had to be transferred from other cells to maintain an even keel.
 However, no other valve failures were reported during the ship's flight history, and on the final approach there was no indication in instruments that a valve had stuck open.